Rule 3-306. Language access in the courts.

 To state the policy of the Utah courts to secure the rights of people under Title VI of the Civil Rights Act of 1964, 42 U.S.C.
 2000d, et seq. in legal proceedings who are unable to understand or communicate adequately in the English language.

-To outline the procedure for certification, appointment, and payment of court interpreters.
+To outline the procedure for certification, appointment, and payment of interpreters for legal proceedings.

 To provide certified interpreters in legal proceedings in those languages for which a certification program has been established.

 This rule shall apply to legal proceedings in the courts of record and not of record.
-This rule shall apply to interpretation for non-English speaking people and not to interpretation for the hearing impaired, which is governed by Utah statutes.
+This rule shall apply to interpretation for non-English speaking people and not to interpretation for persons with a hearing impairment, which is governed by Utah and federal statutes.

 Statement of the Rule: